MAMware/openBlockchainForensics-Bridge/README.md

 - Provide a user-friendly dApp on Ethereum for affected users to submit data and view results, enhancing community engagement and trust.
 - Produce a transparent, reproducible methodology for blockchain forensics, enhanced by open-source code and cross-chain integration, setting a standard for future investigations.

 ## 8. Steps to create and upload Contracts
 a.
 Configure the development environment
 ´´´bash
 npm install --save-dev hardhat npx hardhat
 ´´´
 b.
-Create the project in Hardhat bash npx hardhat
+Create the project in Hardhat
+´´´bash
+npx hardhat
+´´´
 c.
 Write the smart contracts
- Create a `folder` contracts inse your project and save the smart contracts
+ Create a folder `contracts`  and save the smart contracts
   ```bash
 mkdir contracts
  ```